valentic/dtn-messagebox/README.rst

 get_next_message(name, position)
     Return the next message from a stream

-post_message(name, filename)
+post_message(name, msg)
-    Post a new message froma file to a stream
+    Post a message to a stream

 del_message(name, position)
     Delete a message from stream